netherfoam/Titan/README.md

 default_player.sample.yml -> default_player.yml

 Now you should edit logon.yml change:
-- pass to a new password
+- pass to a new password, this is your logon password not your database password.
+If this is found out by someone, they can modify anyones profile in any manner they like.
+(Add items, corrupt it, reset it, change rights to admin, set skills to any level, set health, location, equipment) - Basically, make it a strong password!
 - database.user to your mysql user (probably root)
 - database.pass to your mysql password
 - database.database to your database name (eg 'titan')